-Barbara and her husband, Kevin Wolf, have lived in Arlington for 20 years.
-Their two sons, Fred and Markus, are in 12th and 9th grade at Yorktown High School and also attend the Career Center.
-Barbara’s professional and personal background gives her a unique set of strengths to bring to the Arlington School Board.
+Barbara and her husband Kevin Wolf have lived in Arlington for over 20 years.
+They have two boys, Fred and Markus, who are life-long Arlingtonians and Arlington Public Schools students.
+Barbara’s professional background and record of school and community engagement give her a unique set of strengths to bring to the Arlington School Board.

 Barbara is an award-winning Ph.D. economist: